HeySkidee/practice/fuck it.md

 # idc

-## 2022: Got a job and shifted to bangalore
+## 2022: Get a job and shift to bangalore

 idk and idc imma work hard.
 I have no clear idea how I want my life to look like in future but I know one thing that If I'll keep working hard on myself and give 100% in early age.
 I'll definitely live rest of my life peacefully. no bs situations, no shitty people, no sacrifices.